-Criterion/value High/ good Moderate /average Low/fair
+Criterion/value High/ Moderate Low/fair

-Devit good /average
+good /average ,

-Rarity N
+Rarity

-Representativeness $\checkmark$
+Representativeness V

-Documentation $\checkmark$
+Documentation V

-Group value
+Group value V

-Survival
+Survival V

-Condition
+Condition V

-Coherence
+Coherence V

-Integrity
+Integrity V

-Diversity
+Diversity V

-Potential
+Potential V

-Amenity
+Amenity V

-Associations
+Associations √

-Superficially the development area appears to be just a corner of Vaynol Park, and therefore is not a rare landscape type in this characterisation area.
-However, nowhere else on the Park have medieval strip fields continued in use into the 19th century.
-Field survey may reveal other traces of the open fields elsewhere in the Park, but until this is demonstrated this area is unique in preserving a medieval field system.
-The study area is, therefore, not representative of the Park as a whole.
+The development area is a representative area of Vaynol Park, and therefore is not a rare landscape type in this characterisation area.
+However, field 3 has traces of medieval strip fields, which continued in use into the 19th century.
+Field survey may reveal other traces of the open fields elsewhere in the Park, but until this is demonstrated this field is unique in preserving a medieval field system.

-The documentation is particularly good because the existence of the estate surveys in addition to the tithe map.
+The documentation is particularly good because of the existence of the estate surveys in addition to the tithe map.
 Group value is also high as several elements of the park layout survive.
-However, with the levelling of the sawmill field the survival and condition of original features within the area can only be considered to be moderate.
-Coherence of the area is relatively good as part is still used as pastureland and retains the park layout.
-Similarly its integrity is good as the landscape elements are easily understood, but in both these cases the sawmill field does reduce its value a little.
-The area preserves evidence from both the post-medieval expansion of the Park and from the medieval use of the area, so it has a high diversity of information.
+Dumping in fields 2 and 6 have obscured some of the earlier landscape, but generally the post-medieval landscape is well preserved in the development area.
+Coherence of the area is good as much of the area is still used as pastureland and retains the park layout.
+Similarly its integrity is good, as the landscape elements are easily understood.
+The area preserves evidence from both the post-medieval expansion of the Park and from the medieval use of the area, but no evidence from earlier periods, so the diversity of archaeological information is assessed as medium.

-The potential for the survival of evidence on medieval agriculture in the cow pasture field is high, and of considerable importance, but the preservation of extensive and complex archaeological deposits is unlikely.
+There is potential for the survival of evidence on medieval agriculture in field 3, but the preservation of extensive and complex archaeological deposits are unlikely.
 The area has little specific amenity value at present as it is not open to the public, and cannot be easily seen from any public routeways.
-The historical associations of the Park with the successive families owning the Vaynol Estate are well recorded, but there are associations particular to this corner of the Park.
+The historical associations of the Park with the successive families owning the Vaynol Estate are well recorded, but there are associations particular to this area of the Park.